Timmackie/5-day-weather-app/README.md

 ## Getting Started
 To use the weather dashboard, simply open the index.html file in your browser.
 Enter a city name in the search box, and click the search button.
 The application will display the current weather conditions and a five-day forecast for the city entered.
 You can switch between previously searched cities by clicking on them in the search history list.

+## Colaboration
+I worked with a tutor on the java script.